jaspervdj/blaze-html/doc/rfc.markdown

   * html documents should be first-class values; i.e. we want composability

-As long as these goals don't conflict with our main goal, we try to satisfy them as good as possible.
+As long as these goals don't conflict with our main goal, we will try to satisfy them as good as possible.